zerosdev/ui-cloner-puppeteer/README.md

   - `url={target url}` = Specify target url
   - `disable={asset types}` = Exclude some asset type.
 Available value: `image`, `css`, `js`, `font`.
 For multiple type, separate with comma: `image,css,js`
   - `--no-progress` = Hide progress

+## Disclaimer

+This software is provided as is for educational purposes.
+No warranty or responsibility for any kind of misuse of this software